Fun Facts Q & A

 - What happens to lost and found items that go unclaimed?

 They are donated to charity after being held for 30 days.

-TOT was authorized by City Council action in September 1982, but the City has been operating some form of bus service since 1976, so this 2016 was our 40th anniversary.
+TOT was authorized by City Council action in September 1982, but the City has been operating some form of bus service since 1976, so 2021 will be our 45th anniversary.

-Approximately 160,000 ride TOT buses and 90,000 ride the Dial-a-Ride service.
+Approximately 140,000 ride TOT buses and 90,000 ride the Dial-A-Ride service.
 If you include all rides provided including our partner agencies, the total ridership is over 400,000 annually.

 One bus driver (and his wife) keeps all of the buses and vans detailed.
 Each bus and van gets a weekly interior detail and an exterior detail every 30 – 90 days depending on the vehicle.

 - How often do the vehicles go in for maintenance?

 The heavier vehicles (buses and large Dial-A-Ride vans) are inspected monthly (as required by the CHP) and maintained according to manufacturer recommendations, usually every 7,500 miles.
 The lighter vans are typically in for maintenance at least once monthly, or every 5,000 miles, whichever is first.